-*All events are in the Nessmith-Lane Building Assembly Hall.
+*All events are in the Nessmith-Lane Building Auditorium, room 1915.
 Each performance is 90 minutes.*

 This unorthodox, humor-facilitated presentation examines dating, sex, gender stereotypes, sexual assault and bystander intervention.
 The program includes audience participation and contains explicit language and content.
 The presentation is limited to the first 350 people only.
 We recommend you choose multiple presentation times and arrive early to ensure you can get into one of them.
 Attendance verification will be provided at the close of each show.

 The program or an alternate requirement is required for all FYE 1220 students.
-Students who have concerns about attending Sex Signals should see their FYE 1220 professor prior to September 3 for the alternate assignment.
+Students who have concerns about attending Sex Signals should see their FYE 1220 professor prior to the August 28 for the alternate assignment.

 Sponsored by Counseling and Career Development Center